simoncrowe/ansible-raspberry-pi-dat/README.md

 address.

 <details>
-<summary>One way to see if your Pi is on your network is nmap</summary>
+<summary>One way to see if your Pi is on your network is using nmap</summary>

 If you don't have nmap installed, you should be able to get it via your system package manager.  e.g. `sudo apt install nmap`